-We are collective comprising representatives of Te Ati Awa (Iwi kainga), Ngāti Toa and Ngāti Raukawa as well as Taura Here, descendants of iwi and hapū who have long resided within our homelands in which the Capital and Coast District Health Board (CCDHB) is based.
-Our determination is that our descendants and those whom we manaaki within our homelands receive, when required, the best care possible.
+We are a collective comprising representatives of Te Ati Awa (iwi kainga), Ngāti Toa and Ngāti Raukawa as well as taura here, descendants of iwi and hapū who have long resided within the homelands in which the Capital and Coast District Health Board (CCDHB) is based.
+Our determination is that our descendants, and those whom we manaaki within our homelands, receive the best care possible.

-Jack Rikihana - Chair (Ngāti Raukawa, Te Atiawa ki Waikanae)
+Jack Rikihana - Deputy Chair (Ngāti Raukawa, Te Atiawa ki Waikanae)

 Jack is the current Deputy Chair of the Māori Partnership Board.
 He has been a member of the Māori Partnership Board since it's inception in 2003 and was Chair at that time when the partnership agreement between the CCDHB and the Māori Partnership Board was signed.